calebj0seph/spectro/README.md

 The latest versions of Chrome, Firefox and Safari all work with Spectro.
 Any other Chromium based browser like the new version of Microsoft Edge should also work.

 ### How does Spectro work?
-I'm still working on an article to explain it all!
-Here's a quick overview:
+[Here's a blog post](/docs/making-of.md) describing it all!
+A quick overview:
 * The audio input is broken into frames of 4096 samples, which are overlapped every 1024 samples.
 I chose 4096 as my window size as it seemed to be the best trade-off between time and frequency resolution – eventually I might make it configurable.
 * These overlapping frames are then windowed using a [seven-term Blackman-Harris](https://dsp.stackexchange.com/questions/51095/seven-term-blackman-harris-window) function, which I decided on as it seemed to give the most visual clarity.
 * The windows are then run through a Fast Fourier transform (using [jsfft](https://github.com/dntj/jsfft)) in a dedicated web worker, and the norm of each frequency bin is taken as the basis of the spectrogram.